currencysecrets/mql4/README.md

 To install the package by ZIP file do:

-+ Download the zip file either in GitHub (click on Zip button above) or on the website at http://www.currencysecrets.com/mql4-language-package
++ Download the zip file either in GitHub (click on Zip button above)
 + Unzip the file into Sublime Text's "Packages" folder (found by clicking "Preferences" menu then "Browse Packages...")
 + Restart Sublime Text